 All Yampa River camping area descriptions are identified by their respective numbers on the Yampa River Brochure and Map.

-There are six primitive camping areas with river access along the 134-mile segment of the Yampa River from Hayden to the Dinosaur National Monument.
+There are four primitive camping areas owned by Colorado Parks and Wildlife with river access along the 134-mile segment of the Yampa River from Hayden to the Dinosaur National Monument.
 Each primitive camping area has between five and 10 campsites.

 Features: Restroom facilities, tables, grills and tent pads.

 Duffy Mountain is located 32 miles down river from South Beach through Little Yampa Canyon and approximately 29 miles west of Craig.
 This is the primary take-out from South Beach.
 For river access at Duffy Mountain, take U.S. Highway 40 west approximately 19 miles from Craig.
 On the south side of the road, you will see County Road 17.
 Take County Road 17 south approximately 10 miles.
 You will cross the Yampa River at a spot known as Government Bridge, NO river access is allowed.
 Continue along the county road, following the signs for public access and go left at the cattle guard on BLM Road 1593.

 Features: This area has restroom facilities, a boat ramp, day-use picnic sites and trash receptacles.
 The area has tables and fire rings.

 Juniper Canyon is located 12 miles downriver from Duffy Mountain.
 To reach the access site at Juniper Canyon, take U.S. Highway 40 west out of Craig 20 miles to Moffat County Road 53, which is on the south (left) side of the highway.
 Take County Road 53 for 3.6 miles to County Road 74.
 Take a sharp right turn and drive approximately three-fourths of a mile to the site.